- Bats Both, Throws Right

 Everth Cabrera is one of the unlikeliest All-Stars in MLB history, reaching the 2013 contest by virtue of the "every team must be represented" law.
 A few months later, he would be swept up in the Biogenesis scandal, hastening his big league departure.
 An infielder, Everth was the 10th major leaguer born in Nicaragua.

 Cabrera was signed by scouts Rolando Fernandez and Francisco Cartaya for the Colorado Rockies in 2004.
-He began his professional career in 2004 for the DSL Rockies.
-He played for the DSL Rockies again in 2005 before coming stateside in 2006 with the Casper Rockies.
+He began his professional career with two seasons with the DSL Rockies before coming stateside in 2006 with the Casper Rockies.
 In 54 games, he hit .254 with 18 stolen bases.
-In 2007, he played for the Tri-City Dust Devils and Modesto Nuts, hitting .300 with 12 stolen bases in 150 at-bats for the former and .267 in 15 at-bats for the latter.
+In 2007, he played for the Tri-City Dust Devils and Modesto Nuts, hitting .300 with 12 stolen bases in 150 at bats for the former and .267 in 15 at bats for the latter.
 While with the Asheville Tourists in 2008, he hit .284 with 73 stolen bases in 121 games.

 - NL All-Star (2013)